celyk/godot-isf/README.md

 TODO

-# Why no CompositorEffect?
+# Why not use CompositorEffect?

 While CompositorEffect would bypass many limitations, it comes with some limitations of it's own
 - Theres no 2D rendering support
 - It's not available on the Compatibility renderer

-This could changed in the future.
+This could change in the future.

 # Support